konung/Parcelify/README.md

 - **Value**: ^BT\d{1,2}\s

 Rate would then be valid for all addresses with a zip code that starts with BT, immediately followed by one or two digits, then again followed by a whitespace.
 [You can find more information here](http://www.regular-expressions.info/lookaround.html) and you can [test your skills here](http://rubular.com/).

+### Additional cost per item

+Once you have a rate setup with your conditions, you can always decide to add additional charges for specific items.
+Say you sell both postcards and tables, your $2.99 standard shipping might not cut it for those big, heavy items.
+That's where those "extras" come handy.
+They rely on the same field, verb, value pattern as described for filters, with the additional of a "price to add", which represents the value you'd like to add on the shipping rate if described condition is met.
+Let's say you'd like to add $50.00 shipping for each of those tables (sku: ABC1) in a cart, you could add an extra;

+- **Field**: Product SKU
+- **Verb**: Equal
+- **Value**: ABC1
+- **Price to add**: 5000

+That way, in addition to our $2.99 standard shipping, an extra charge of $50.00 would be added for every table present in the cart.

 ## Installation